 However, where the problem exists with each of these renderings (including the KJV), compared to the original text, is the insertion of the word “let.”
 This inserted word does not represent the original text and distorts the true meaning of the intent and statement given by Christ.
 The original text just reads “man not separate,” which means “man cannot separate” and not that he shouldn’t.

 To insert the word “let” infers the meaning that men or any man possesses the power to separate a marriage that God has joined, to where it no longer exists.
 It insinuates that man or men have the wherewithal to disjoin what God has joined.
 This insinuation is absolutely inaccurate and I know is based on an ignorance of the Scriptural theology and principles of Biblical marriage (sexual intimacy).

-The evidence of this fact is completely borne out in Scripture itself.
+The evidence of my asserted fact regarding this truth is completely borne out in Scripture itself.
 To infer otherwise is to contradict Scripture and its teaching on marriage law, whether by Jesus, Paul, or Moses.

 Regardless of any other person or entity, neither the woman nor the man married to each other has the power to separate their self from the other.
 Man has the capability to join his self to another, which also involves God, but that is all.

 Not only this, however, nowhere in Scripture is it ever alluded to that God disjoins any marriage, whether legitimate or not.
 There is only one natural disjoining that can occur – death.
 Just as marriage (joining) only happens naturally, its separation only happens naturally, and only within a legitimate marriage - not a fornicated illegitimate one.